Mahmoud-Elqalini/simple-chatroom-go/README.md

 Your message: Hi Mahmoud!

 --- Chat History ---
-[Server]: Mahmoud has joined the chat.
+Mahmoud has joined the chat.
 Mahmoud: Hello everyone!
-[Server]: Sara has joined the chat.
+Sara has joined the chat.
 Sara: Hi Mahmoud!
 --------------------
 ```

 After Mahmoud leaves:
 ```
-[Server]: Mahmoud has left the chat.
+Mahmoud has left the chat.
 ```

 ---